Gromov--Witten theory beyond maximal contacts: Proof of the main theorem

-On the other hand, we require $p_0$ to map to $Y_0$ which does not intersect $Y_\sigma$.
-This implies that $v_0$ can not contain $p_0$.
-It contradicts the definition of $v_0$.
-One can also prove it via the virtual localization computation, similar to the argument in the proof of Theorem \ref{lemma-P-Y-vanish} below.
-If we consider the virtual localization formula for the $\mathbb C^\times$-action induced by the natural $\mathbb C^\times$-action of $Y\rightarrow D$, then there will only be negative power of $t^\prime$, where $t^\prime$ is the equivariant parameter, unless there are two markings and the curve classes are fiber classes.
-Note that $i^*X_\infty-D=0$, where $i:Y_\sigma\hookrightarrow P$ is the inclusion. \end{proof}
+One can also prove it via a virtual localization computation, similar to the argument in the proof of Lemma \ref{lemma-P-Y-vanish} below.
+If we consider the virtual localization formula for the $\mathbb C^\times$-action induced by the natural $\mathbb C^\times$-action of $Y\rightarrow D$, then there will only be negative powers of $t^\prime$, where $t^\prime$ is the equivariant parameter, unless there are two markings and the curve classes are fiber classes. \end{proof}